Mike Evans Player Prop Bets for NFL Week 14 | Tampa Bay vs. Buffalo 12/12/2021

 Matchup vs. Buffalo

-- In his one matchup against the Bills, Evans' 88 receiving yards total is 29.5 more than his over/under for Sunday's game (58.5).
+- Evans had 88 receiving yards per game in one career matchup against the Bills, 29.5 more than his receiving yards prop bet over/under for Sunday's game (58.5).

 - Evans caught a touchdown pass in that game against the Bills.